campbell000/blog/content/articles/about.md

 - Macbook running Bootcamp, running...
 - Windows with Windows Subsystem For Linux (WSL2) installed, running...
 - Ubuntu

-I ran into a few problems with this setup (a few bootcamp-related issues, and then a few WSL2-related issues), but miraculously, this all seemed to work out.
-I'll write a tutorial later with a more in-depth explanation later, but I followed [this guide as the foundation](https://nuxtjs.org/blog/creating-blog-with-nuxt-content/).
-It'll be a shame when Apple takes away Bootcamp (when Apple giveth, they take away twice as much), but for now, I love the flexibility that their Intel-based Macs offer.
-RIP Intel.

 As for my feelings about Nuxt.js: it's a "convention-over-configuration" type of framework, which I'm not a huge fan of.
 I like my code explicit and verbose, rather than implicit and magical.
 And like all other modern web development stacks, when things don't work, *they fail spectacularly*.
 Obtuse error messages that read like an ancient foreign language, stack traces a million lines long, etc. That may not really a fault of Nuxt.js, but rather its underlying technologies (webpack, babel, etc).
 Still, debugging Nuxt.js is often an unpleasant experience.